Chaos Calls 04: Behind the Lines

 While crossing the room to retrieve my weapons I ask him, “Why do you think I’m a Tiger?”

 A couple of hours later a group of the town’s leaders ask to see me.
-The office isn’t that large, so I go outside to talk to them.
-They looked shocked to see me in the uniform of the Brotherhood, so I say, “Until I’m ready to act against them, I don’t want any visitors to know things have changed here, so my people are making it look like the Brotherhood are still in charge.
+The office isn’t that large so I go outside to talk to them.
+They look shocked to see me in the uniform of the Brotherhood, so I say, “Until I’m ready to act against them I don’t want any visitors to know things have changed here, so my people are making it look like the Brotherhood are still in charge.
 Now, how can I help you?”